jiajingchen/jiajingchen.github.io/_posts/2020-11-30-post-lisp-little-schemer-part-1.md

 {: .notice--info}
 {: .text-justify}

-The other thing I want to point out in this two examples is that: by recursively using the same function on `cdr lat`, we are also reducing the size of the input in this recursion.
-By doing so each time we are shrinking the size of the list by 1 and getting closer to the termination condition (null).
+Also, by recursively using the same function on `cdr lat`, we are reducing the size of the input in this recursion.
+Each round of calling the function, we are shrinking the size of the list by 1 and getting closer to the termination condition `null?`.
 This is also covered in the fourth  **commandment**: